What and when is purdah?

 ‘Purdah’ is the period shortly before an election or referendum when specific restrictions on the activity of public bodies, civil servants and local government officials are put in place.

-For local elections, purdah (or the 'pre-election period') came into force on Thursday 13 April, in the run up to the local elections being held on Thursday 4 May 2017.
+For local elections, purdah (or the 'pre-election period') will come into force on Tuesday 27 March 2018, in the run up to the local elections being held on Thursday 3 May 2018.

 What does it mean for the NHS?

 Purdah has implications for NHS organisations, including the arm's-length bodies such as NHS England, CQC and NHS Improvement over this period.

 During these periods, communications either in the form of announcements or activities by NHS organisations should be avoided if they could influence, or be regarded as influencing, the outcome of elections.

 With health and care issues high on both the political and public agenda, here are our hints and tips for any communications activity during purdah.

 If in doubt, always refer to Cabinet Office guidance.